 Wild free-born cranberries,

 The list of fruits is very long and contains some fascinating adjectives.
 This really gives the impression that the Goblins are doing their best sales spiel.
 Note how peaches are compared amusingly to cheeks.
-In a way the mulberries could be considered to be at least partially personified by referring to the top of them as a head.
-What is also noteworthy here is that the pineapple is divided by a hyphen given the impression that it is a different fruit.
+In a way, the mulberries could be considered to be at least partially personified by referring to the top of them as a head.
+What is also noteworthy here is that the pineapple is divided by a hyphen giving the impression that it is a different fruit.

 All ripe together